Easy Gluten Free Puff Pastry: A Foolproof Guide That Works

 • Cassava flour helps with structure

-• Coconut flour absorbs liquid in a different way
+• Coconut flour absorbs liquid in a different way, which can affect the texture of your gluten free puff pastry dough.

 Why Traditional Methods Need Modification